 - The minimum requirement is typically a bachelor’s degree (or equivalent) for the position.
 The position may also be so complex that it requires a degree.
-Click here to see what other requirements apply.
+Other requirements may also apply.
 While these regulations are pretty much set in stone, the approval of a “specialty occupation” typically comes down to the judgment of the adjudicating officer.
 They look past the surface and may request paperwork like the beneficiary’s work experience, detailed job description, industry-wide practices, proposed salary, etc.

 - Degree in a separate field of study- Cases exist where an individual may have a bachelor’s degree but it may not be in the same field as the proposed position.
 If that’s the case, the RFE will request an explanation detailing how the degree relates to the position.
 Likewise, if the worker does not have a bachelor’s degree from the U.S they may need to submit proof of the foreign degree equivalent.
 Proof of experience may also be required in the form of past employment letters or evaluations from official sources like a college or university.

-- Questionable employer-employee relationship- As previously mentioned, the USCIS must see that an employee-employee relationship exists in order to approve an H1B petition.
-The lines are often blurred when the sponsored worker is anticipated to be working off site.
-When that’s the case, a RFE may request information that establishes the employer has the ability and right to control how, when and where the worker performs the job.
+- Questionable employer-employee relationship- As previously mentioned, the USCIS must see that an employer-employee relationship exists in order to approve an H-1B petition.
+The lines are often blurred when the sponsored worker is anticipated to be working off-site.
+When that’s the case, an RFE may request information that establishes the employer has the ability and right to control how, when and where the worker performs the job.
 They must also show the proper documents to prove that the specialty occupation can be performed at that off-site location.
 Additional documents may include the organizational chart (chain of command).

-- Requests for an extension or change of status– If an H1B petition is filed for an extension or change of status, sufficient documentation must be provided to demonstrate the the worker has maintained their current status by submitting pay statements.
+- Requests for an extension or change of status– If an H-1B petition is filed for an extension or change of status, sufficient documentation must be provided to demonstrate the worker has maintained their current status by submitting pay statements.

-Keep these other considerations in mind when answering a RFE :
+Keep these other considerations in mind when answering an RFE :

 - Read the RFE fully and if you don’t understand something some of the jargon, ask your immigration attorney.

-- Don’t make any rash decisions if you’ve received a RFE.
+- Don’t make any rash decisions if you’ve received an RFE.
 It is not grounds to panic, but a tool used by the USCIS to learn more about your case.